wlund-pivotal/docs-rabbitmq-pcf/resources.html.md

 </table>

 #### Notes:
-* The number of `RabbitMQ Node` can be increased if required
+* The number of `RabbitMQ Node` can be increased if required.